DIY Foam Mattress: How to Make Your Own Mattress and Sleep like a Dream!

-Many customers contact us and ask us to write about DIY mattress making, and we’re finally up to the task of explaining the upside and the reasons why it might just be too much trouble to create your own mattress.
+If you are determined, though, you can build your own DIY mattress and get really good results.
+Many customers contact me and ask us to write about DIY mattress making, and I’m finally up to the task of explaining the upside and the reasons why it might just be too much trouble to create your own mattress.

 Bottom line is, you can certainly do it if you have access to a foam supply shop who can cut some foam up for you, and someone who can sew you a slipcover, something that anyone who runs a sewing machine has probably done before.